 Below please find frequently asked questions by category.
 These are being updated as information becomes available, so please check back if your question is not addressed below.
 Additional questions may also be emailed to firstname.lastname@example.org.

 The Office of Information Technology is available to assist you in navigating your questions and challenges.
-Please email your questions to firstname.lastname@example.org or call the Technology Services Center at (401) 341-7777.
+If you encounter any issues with technology related to remote learning, please contact the Technology Services Center at (401) 341-7777 option 2 or email@example.com.
+You may also submit a ticket through the online request form.

 I don’t have access to the internet at my permanent residence.
 What are my options for remote learning?